Lotte Kiærskou

-Lotte Kiærskou (born 23 June 1975) is a Danish former team handball player, and twice Olympic champion.
+Lotte Kiærskou (born 23 June 1975) is a Danish former team handball player, and twice Olympic champion and former handball coach.
 She won a gold medal with the Danish national team at the 2000 Summer Olympics in Sydney, and the 2004 Summer Olympics in Athens.

+Handball career

+Kiærskov started playing handball at age 6 at Strandby Ellinge IF.
+Later, she moved to Frederikshavn FI, where she came second in the Danish league in 1997.
+In 2001 she joined Viborg HK where she won the Danish league in 2002 and 2004, the Danish cup in 2003 and the EHF Cup in 2004.

+She missed the 2002 European Championship, as she broke her finger the day before the tournament, and was replaced by Winnie Mølgaard.
+Denmark went on to win the tournament.

+She skipped the 2005/2006 season due to pregnancy.
+Afterwards she joined Randers HK as a player-coach from 2006 to 2008.
+Later she coached the Overlund GF youth team, where her daughter played.
+From December 2014 she was the assistant coach at her former club Viborg HK.
+Due to medical operation she stopped coaching in February the following year.

+Personal life

 Kiærskou is openly lesbian.
 She met fellow handballer Rikke Skov as teammates for Viborg HK, and "never had any thought to keep their relationship secret."
-They were in a registered partnership as allowed by Danish law. but split in 2011.
-Lotte, now retired, she works as a teacher in a school in Viborg gave birth to the ex-couple’s two daughters (Caroline in 2006, and Anna in 2008).
+They were in a registered partnership as allowed by Danish law, but split in 2011.
+Lotte, now retired from handball, works as a teacher in a school in Viborg and has two daughters with Skov.